 - 5.1 The status of Affected Person may be lost or forfeited as follows: - (i) upon termination of the employment or services relationship with the AffectedEntities.
-In this case, the person concerned will be automatically removed from the scope of this Code without the need for notice; - (ii) by resolution of the ICC Committee, acting on the proposal of Compliance Department, or when requested by the person concerned or by his or her head of department, when that person ceases to provide services relating to the securities market or is no longer privy to Inside Information. - 5.2 The person concerned will be informed that they are no longer classified as an Affected Person and must acknowledge receipt of that notice, except for where stated in article 5.1. (i). - 5.3 Loss of Affected Person status will effectively extinguish the obligations of the person concerned due to their status as such, but will be without prejudice to their other obligations under applicable securities markets law and under the terms of article 2.5 of this Code.
+In this case, the person concerned will be automatically removed from the scope of this Code without the need for notice; - (ii) by resolution of the ICC Committee, acting on the proposal of the Compliance Department, or when requested by the person concerned or by his or her head of department, when that person ceases to provide services relating to the securities market or is no longer privy to Inside Information. - 5.2 When a person no longer qualifies as a Affected Person, they will be notified by the Compliance Department. - 5.3 Loss of Affected Person status will effectively extinguish the obligations of the person concerned due to their status as such, but will be without prejudice to their other obligations under applicable securities markets law and under the terms of article 2.5 of this Code.